vacp2p/staking-reward-streamer/docs/MathSpec.md

 ## Mathematical Specification of Staking Protocol

+> [!IMPORTANT]
-> [!attention] All values in this document are expressed as unsigned integers.
+> All values in this document are expressed as unsigned integers.

 ### Summary